shivas/versioning-bundle/README.md

 -

 - Adds additional parameter to your parameters.yml file and keeps it inline with your current application version.
-- Basic Version handlers implemented for manual and *git tag* versioning
+- Basic Version providers implemented for manual and *git tag* versioning
-- Easy to extend with new handlers for different SCM's or needs
+- Easy to extend with new providers for different SCM's or needs
 - Uses Semantic Versioning 2.0.0 recommendations using https://github.com/nikolaposa/version library
 - Uses Symfony console component to create command, can be easily integrated with Capifony to update version on every deployment